atodorov/atodorov.github.com/source/_posts/2013-04-08-what-runs-your-startup-maistorplus.markdown

 ---------------

 MaistorPlus is going to organize a Beta Testing next month.
-You are welcome to [subscribe](http://symfony.com/) to their monthly Newsletter or follow them on [Facebook](https://www.facebook.com/MaistorPlus) / [Twitter](https://twitter.com/MaistorPlus).
+You are welcome to [subscribe](http://symfony.com/) to their monthly newsletter or follow them on [Facebook](https://www.facebook.com/MaistorPlus) / [Twitter](https://twitter.com/MaistorPlus).

 If you’d like to hear more from *MaistorPlus* please comment below.